Last Updated on November 20, 2019

 The reverse Pivot shift test begins with patient supine with the knee in 90 degrees of flexion.

-Valgus stress is then applied to the knee with an external rotation force and knee is brought into full extension from previous flexion.
+Valgus stress is then applied to the knee with an external rotation force and the knee is brought into full extension from the previous flexion.

-This maneuver would make tibia reduce from posterior subluxed position at about 20 degrees of flexion, as it moves anteriorly, felt as clunk.
+This maneuver would make tibia reduce from the posterior subluxed position at about 20 degrees of flexion, as it moves anteriorly, felt as a clunk.

 [Note: The true Pivot shift test is seen in ACL injury]